 And, of course, the fine print:

 Get free shipping on your next order when you spend over $100.
 The discount will be automatically applied to your purchase; no promo code required.
 The subtotal of your purchase must be $100.01 or greater after any promotional discounts have been applied.
 Additional fees such as tax or shipping and handling do not apply toward your minimum subtotal requirement of $100.01.
-Offer applies to standard shipping only; not valid on expedited shipping.
+Offer applies to standard shipping only.
 Certain items that require additional shipping and handling are excluded from this promotion and do not apply towards your $100.01 subtotal minimum.
 Offer subject to change.

 The story of the Señor Tyrone poncho involves two family-run businesses on two continents in two very different cultures.
 Rob was working in the mountains of Ecuador, teaching indigenous peoples to grow shade-grown cacao with an NGO (yeah, ya know, just another day at the office).
 On the last day, he bought some textiles from a local family and brought them home for his wife Cindy, who fell pretty hard for them.
 Eventually, he went back to track down the family who owned the loom and they formed an awesome alliance, bringing the poncho to people.
 Originally worn by the gauchos, the cowboys of Patagonia, the uber-utilitarian poncho was adopted by workers all over South America long ago.
 Señor Tyrone just updated it with a lighter weight, synthetic fabric that has the look of the wool original, but is easier to wear (read: not scratchy) and easier to take care of.
 A poncho.
 A scarf.
 A wrap.
 A serape.
 Call it what you will—but you aren’t going to want to take it off.